-The club must provide copies of any documents so disclosed and The Football Association and The Football Conference reserve the right to call for further information.
+The club must provide copies of any documents so disclosed and The Football Association and the National League reserve the right to call for further information.

 1.2 Ground Share

 Ground sharing is permitted in accordance with the provisions of individual league rules and the Regulations for the Establishment and Operation of the National League System.